 Key Takeaways

-Contractor liability insurance is commercial general liability — the policy that covers third-party bodily injury, property damage, and legal defense for construction businesses, with an average annual cost around $1,351 for construction firms.
+Contractor liability insurance is commercial general liability.
+The policy covers third-party bodily injury, property damage, completed operations, and legal defense for construction businesses.

-- GL covers third-party injury, property damage, completed operations, and legal defense — not employee injuries, your tools, or professional errors
+- General liability covers third-party injury, property damage, completed operations, and legal defense, but not employee injuries, your tools, or professional errors

 - Contracts often require additional insured, primary and noncontributory, and waiver of subrogation endorsements on the certificate